krabberod/ROD/README.md

 \- Look up his trunk!
 \- Yeah, it's hidden in his trousers!

- Monthy Python, <i>The meaning of Life </i>
+ Monthy Python, The Meaning of Life </i>

 ---

-"All the key words in this explanation, by the way, are totally misleading due to the everyday quirks of language " - Don DeLillo, <i> Ratner's Star </i>
+"All the keywords in this explanation, by the way, are totally misleading due to the everyday quirks of language " - Don DeLillo, <i> Ratner's Star </i>